MicrosoftDocs/sql-docs/docs/relational-databases/track-changes/cleanup-and-troubleshooting-change-tracking-sql-server.md

 ## Creating Extended Events for Change Tracking

+> [!NOTE]
-Note: Extended Events Are Not Available With Azure SQL Database
+> Extended Events Are Not Available With Azure SQL Database

 [Extended Events](../../relational-databases/extended-events/extended-events.md) can be used for monitoring and alerting with Change Tracking and can be created with [SQL Server Management Studio (SSMS)](../../relational-databases/extended-events/quick-start-extended-events-in-sql-server.md).